denniskawurek/BoMPP/README.md

 ## Encryption
 Fortunately Smack has [Omemo](https://github.com/igniterealtime/Smack/blob/master/documentation/extensions/omemo.md) integrated which is an implementation of the Signal Protocol.

+Take a look into the [wiki](https://github.com/denniskawurek/BoMPP/wiki/Enable-encryption---how-to-trust-a-user) to see how to start sending and receiving encrypted messages.

 ## Error handling
 If you are getting an error like ```java.security.InvalidKeyException: Illegal key size``` you need to [enable unlimited cryptography key sizes](https://stackoverflow.com/a/3864276/5725291).

 ## Further comments
 There exists an earlier implementation of this in Python.
 Unfortunately the integration of OMEMO in Python is pretty poor, so I changed to JAVA.

+## Issues & Contributions
+... are welcome!

 # Credits
 Some parts of the code (esp. the OmemoController) bases on the [Command Line OMEMO Chat Client](https://github.com/vanitasvitae/clocc) by vanitasvitae.